dtnaylor/mctls-www/www/documentation.md

 on the communication medium.

-The order of the MACs after the record payload is not significant and chosen arbitrarily to be: payload, read MAC, write MAC, end-to-end integrity MAC.
+The order of the MACs after the record payload is not significant and chosen arbitrarily to be: payload, reader MAC, writer MAC, endpoint MAC.

 ## Application Programming Interface